 Your doctor will make sure to monitor your twin’s pregnancy very carefully to make sure that there are no problems.
 This will include taking blood tests, regular ultrasounds, heart rate checks, and physical activity checks.

 WHAT IS THE DELIVERY LIKE?

-The way you will birth your babies depends on their position, health, and weight.
+How you will birth your babies depends on their position, health, and weight.
 Sometimes, twins are able to be born vaginally.
-If the first twin is in the head down position, it can usually be born vaginally, and same with the second twin in head down position.
-If the second twin is not in the head down position, it is still sometimes possible to deliver the baby vaginally.
+If the first twin is in the head-down position, it can usually be born vaginally, and the same with the second twin in head down position.
+If the second twin is not in the head-down position, it is still sometimes possible to deliver the baby vaginally.
 However, if the baby is large or in a difficult position, it may be delivered with a cesarean section.
 Usually, vaginal labor with twins can be very slow, but the twins are usually born within a few minutes of each other.
-If a cesarean birth is needed, your doctor will give you anesthesia for the pain, and will make an incision in your abdomen and uterus and lift both babies out.
+If a cesarean birth is needed, your doctor will give you anesthesia for the pain and will make an incision in your abdomen and uterus and lift both babies out.

 IS CARING FOR TWINS ANY DIFFERENT THAN CARING FOR A SINGLE BABY?

 How you will need to care for your twins depends on their health at birth and whether or not they were born on time or early.
 Usually, you will be able to care for them like any other single pregnancy.
 However, the presence of two newborn babies can be very stressful for women.
 Two crying babies and twice as many diaper changes can be overwhelming and difficult.
 If you feel this way, it is important to talk to your doctor and friends about these feelings.

 It is possible to breastfeed both babies at once.
 Since both of your breasts will produce milk, it will increase to meet the needs of both of your babies.
 If you are breastfeeding twins, it is important to drink plenty of fluids and eat healthily.
 Taking vitamins is also important at this time.